AT-RIFLES PART 2:

 Finnish military had acquired one Solothurn S 18-1000 antitank-rifle for testing in August of 1939.
 Later in March of 1940 batch of twelve Solothurn S 18-100 antitank-rifles of sub-version S 18-154 were bought, but arrangements needed for this deal to happen proved very complicated.
 As part of Soviet-German Molotov-Ribbentrop Pact Germany during Winter War tried to stop all armaments deliveries to Finland during Winter War.
 As part of this policy Germany stopped all Finnish armaments deliveries though its own territory and the territories that it controlled.
 Besides this it also used diplomatic pressure in some cases to stop armaments deals from Central-European countries to Finland.
 Rheinmetall-Borsig AG that controlled Solothurn had specifically forbid it from selling antitank rifles to any country without its approval - and considering the political situation getting this approval was more than unlikely.
 During Winter War Finland sent some representatives to buy weaponry, ammunition and other equipment for Finnish military from foreign countries.
 One of these representatives was director B. Grönblom, who arranged this deal.
 As mentioned the deal was somewhat complicated in nature.
 Finnish side of deal was Finnish embassy in Rome (Italy) and with the Swiss Colonel Robert Fierz (Chief of Military Technical Department of Swiss Army), seller was Swiss Army and the dozen guns with equipment cost close to 100,000 Swiss Francs.
 Finances used for buying the dozen guns came from donations.
 The batch of S 18-154 delivered to Finland had been marked with coat of arms marking, which seems to centre element from Bulgarian coat of arms.
 Bulgaria had acquired Solothurn antitank-rifles starting year 1936, so the batch of dozen guns was apparently originally been manufactured for Bulgarian Army.
 The guns were new or like new, came from Solothurn factory, who officially was selling them to Swiss military.
 So basically Solothurn was at least officially thinking that it was selling dozen guns manufactured for Bulgaria to Swiss Army, while the Swiss immediately sold the guns to Finland.
 Like almost all military materials acquired by Finland from southern and Central European countries during Winter War, the shipment of these guns was shipped to Finland via Italy and Gibraltar.
 When the Solothurn antitank-rifles arrived to Finland in spring of 1940 Winter War had already ended.
 However, when Continuation War started in summer of 1941 they were issued to Finnish troops and remained in frontline use until early 1944.
 At that time few were issued to coastal troops and the rest were placed on storage for possible further use.
 At least one of these antitank-rifles was lost during battles in Hanko / Hango Peninsula year 1941 and four in battles of Viipurinlahti Bay in summer of 1944.
 Finnish Army acquired one Solothurn S 18-1100 select-fire antitank-rifle for testing purposes in year 1942.
 It was tested in 13th Weapons Repair Company (13.
 Asekorjauskomppania), but the tests did not lead to any further acquisitions.

 PICTURE: The only 20 mm Solothurn S-18-1100 in Finnish inventory photographed in October of 1942.
 This gun can be easily separated from S-18-100 (S-18-154) by comparing muzzle brake / flash hider and other details in gun barrel area.
 It is possible that this weapon may have given Finnish Army the idea for full-auto 20 itkiv/39-44 anti-aircraft version of L-39 antitank-rifle.
+In between the two soldiers is visible captured SVT-38 rifle.
 Photograph taken by Military Official J. Taube.
-(SA-kuva photo archive, photo number 114564).
-CLICK THUMBNAIL TO SEE LARGER PIC (130 KB).
+(SA-kuva photo archive, photograph number 114564).
+CLICK THUMBNAIL TO SEE LARGER PIC (201 KB).

 Note that the information listed in the table above is for S 18-154 antitank-rifle, which used different ammunition than internationally far more common and better known S 18-1000 and S 18-1100.
 Both S 18-1000 and S-1100 used 20 mm x 138 B ammunition, which was used also in most 20-mm anti-aircraft guns commonly used by Finnish Army, antitank-rifle L-39 and anti-aircraft rifle L-39/44.
 While the dozen S 18-154 saw plenty of use, there is no information if the lone S 18-1100 ever saw any real combat use.
 Due to all other weapons also using 20 mm x 138B ammunition, there would have been plenty of suitable ammunition available for it during that war.
 Finnish photo archive SA-KUVA.FI contains two photos (numbers 114564 and 114565) that apparently show the S-118-1000 placed anti-aircraft position in Carelian Isthmus in October of 1942, but it is not known if this was part of testing procedure or if it was actually issued to some combat unit for field testing, although this seems possible.

 PICTURE: Solothurn S 18 - 154 with opened top-cover.
 Photograph taken by 2nd Lieutenant Sjöblom in Mikkeli.
-(SA-kuva photo archive, photo number 115515).
-CLICK THUMBNAIL TO SEE LARGER PIC (65 KB).
+(SA-kuva photo archive, photograph number 115515).
+CLICK THUMBNAIL TO SEE LARGER PIC (105 KB).

 14 mm pst kiv/37: